 Health Innovation Exchange: Health Innovation Exchange takes delegation to Ethiopia

-Ethiopia loses around US$250 million per year with Ethiopians travelling to seek medical care outside the country.
-In addition, around 40% of Ethiopia’s health centres with no electricity and 50% have no access to clean water.
+Ethiopia loses around US $250 million per year with Ethiopians travelling to seek medical care outside the country.
+In addition, around 40% of Ethiopia’s health centres currently do not have accessible electricity and 50% have no access to clean water.
 In light of these challenges, Ethiopia is making great strides to improve its own healthcare system, ensure a response that meet the needs of all its citizens and delivers across sectors.

 Ethiopia has taken a most innovative approach to tackle its priorities in a holistic manner.
 It is setting ambitious targets for a multisectoral transformation of the country for which finding new technology and innovations for health, energy and other sectors are considered critical.
 The approach reflects the need for integrated solutions to address the complexity and interdependence of today’s challenges and to accelerate progress towards the Sustainable Development Goals, including Access to Health.

 The government is launching a programme next month in which 10 Ministries work jointly to define and address priorities at a district by district level.
 The approach will require partnership across sectors, private sector, communities and international development actors.
 The Minister of Health of Ethiopia, Dr Amir Aman, is committed to make a change working with UNAIDS and other international development partners to identify right innovations and integrate them into the multisectoral development approach in the country.